-LLM Taxation Law expanded as Master of Laws in Taxation is a specialized Postgraduate degree that focuses on the legal aspects of taxation.
+LLM Taxation Law expanded as Master of Laws in Taxation, is a specialized Postgraduate degree that focuses on the legal aspects of taxation.
 The course duration of LLM in Taxation Law is 2 Years, through which the institutions equip students with in-depth knowledge of tax laws, international taxation, and other related areas.

 The eligibility for LLM in Taxation Law is that the candidate must have completed their bachelor’s degree in the relevant field with a minimum of 55% marks.
 Also, some universities might require work experience in taxation law.
 Admission to LLM Taxation is based on merit and entrance exams.
 Some of the entrance exams that students need to clear are CLAT PG, CUET PG, CUSAT, LSAT, TS LAWCET, APLAWCET, etc.